DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

 __2)Sales Analysis__

   In this project, I focused on analyzing sales data to extract valuable insights and answer business questions.

-  1)Data Cleaning: I cleaned the dataset by removing null values and duplicated entries, ensuring the accuracy and reliability of the analysis.
+    ->Data Cleaning: I cleaned the dataset by removing null values and duplicated entries, ensuring the accuracy and reliability of the analysis.

-  2)Monthly Sales: I identified the month with the highest sales, helping to pinpoint peak periods.
+    ->Monthly Sales: I identified the month with the highest sales, helping to pinpoint peak periods.

-  3)Top-Performing City: By analyzing the data, I determined which city generated the maximum number of orders, providing valuable information for targeting marketing efforts.
+    ->Top-Performing City: By analyzing the data, I determined which city generated the maximum number of orders, providing valuable information for targeting marketing efforts.

-  4)Best-Selling Product: I identified the product that sold the most units and reasons behind its popularity.
+    ->Best-Selling Product: I identified the product that sold the most units and reasons behind its popularity.

-  5)Product Trend Analysis: I examined the sales trend of the best-selling products over time.
+    ->Product Trend Analysis: I examined the sales trend of the best-selling products over time.

-  6)Products often sold together:  I explored which products are frequently sold together .
+    ->Products often sold together:  I explored which products are frequently sold together .

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------